Should you repair your old AC or replace it with a new air conditioning system?

 - Energy savings per year operating new high efficiency system – $100 (at least)

 Now let’s say you are just wanting to hang on to this older system for three more years..

 A new heating and air system is going to come with 10 year parts warranties and, if you chose to replace with us, 10 years labor warranty with a maintenance schedule.
 Most companies offer 10 years part warranty and 2 years labor on a new air conditioning system.
-Now we all know labor is the most expensive part of any repair so your back to paying those guys and arm and a leg for labor on a part that is under ten years old!
+Now we all know labor is the most expensive part of any repair, so you’re back to paying that company and arm and a leg for labor on a part that is under ten years old!

-Once again, we are a repair company first.
 We want to be ethical and tell you what’s really going on with your system and let you decide what you want to do about it.
 A lot of times Fox Family Heating and Air will replace the part on your system to get you back up and running today for $670.
 Then we’ll let you think about it for a month or two until you decide you want a new system.
 We will take that $670 repair and apply it towards the cost of your new system!
 This way you’re not out that extra money.
-This is just another way we are trying to earn your trust and develop a long term relationship with you and your family.
+This is just another way we’re trying to earn your trust and develop a long term relationship with you and your family.

-We hope this helps you with your decision on whether you should replace your system or not.
-Text or call us anytime at 916-877-1577 to have a company that will leave the decision in your hands.
-Not try to force you into a new system because it’s in their best interest for you to replace it.
+We hope this helps you with your replace or repair decision.
+Text or call us anytime at 916-877-1577 to have a company that will leave the decision in your hands, rather than trying to force you into a new system.